 Field trips are academic activities that are held off school grounds.
-There are also other trips that are part of the school's co-curricular and extra-curricular program.
+In addition, other trips are part of the school's co-curricular and extra-curricular program.
 No student may participate in any school-sponsored trip without parental consent.
 Permission forms will be sent home with students prior to the trip and parents must sign the permission form and the form must be returned to the designated staff member by the designated date if the student is to participate in the field trip.
 School rules apply to field trips and all off-campus events.
 In some cases, all or partial cost of the field trip may have to be covered by the student.